Project introduction

 Close

-Takitimu North Link Stage One: Tauranga to Te Puna
+Takitimu North Link Stage 1: Tauranga to Te Puna

-The New Zealand Upgrade Programme has provided funding to build Stage One, the new 6.8km four-lane road connecting SH29 Takitimu Drive through to SH2 west of Te Puna.
+Stage 1 is a new 6.8km four-lane road connecting SH29 Takitimu Drive through to SH2 west of Te Puna.

 The Western Bay of Plenty community can look forward to significantly improved safety and accessibility, resilience, and more transport choice for moving around the region.
 It is the Bay of Plenty’s biggest roading project to date.